CTSRD-CHERI/cheriplot/README.md

 To start producing traces with qemu the following are required:

-- qemu-cheri must be compiled with the option -DCHERI_DEFAULT_CVTRACE
 - patch the CheriBSD kernel to solve a bug in trace termination when using the sysctl hw.qemu_trace_perthread, the patched kernel is at https://github.com/qwattash/cheribsd.git (branch user/qwattash).
   The patch will be merged upstream asap.
 - use the vmmap_dump utility to dump the memory map of a process (found in the same branch).
 At some point this will be superseded by dynamically extracting mapping events from the trace.

+Run qemu-system-cheri selecting the type of output trace as "cvtrace" using the _-trace_ command line option.
+The trace file can be selected with the _-D_ option or the
+_logfile_ command from the qemu console.

 Once the qemu instance is booted the selected process VM map can be dumped to a CSV file with vmmap_dump as:
 `vmmap_dump <executable>`